 If you determine if the marketing initiative itself worked, getting funding is much easier.
 And if it didn’t work, you can save money spent on continuing the initiative.

 With marketing analytics, you can clearly demonstrate not just that something is or isn't working, but also why.
 And with that "why," you can convince people to make a change.

-Most businesses today have access to customer data.
+Most businesses today, regardless of size, have access to customer data and web analytics tools.
 The difference is in whether your company makes use of that data.
 Too often, according to the Harvard Business Review, it just ends up sitting in a server without doing anything particularly useful.
 In the worst-case scenario, it can be misinterpreted and misused, leading your marketing team astray.

-For your data to become useful information, you need to subject it to relevant analysis.
+For your marketing data to become useful information, you need to subject it to relevant data analysis.

 For example: at the beginning of your PPC campaign, your revenues hover around $10,000 per month.
 After your first campaign, your receipts are up to $15,000 per month.
 Should you invest in that same ad again?

 It depends.
 Was there an industry-wide uptick in sales that month?
 Maybe your products started trending for unrelated reasons.
 And did you have any other ads running at the time?
 How many of your customers actually came from that PPC ad?